 Ryan MM, Jones HR Jr. Mononeuropathies.
 In: Neuromuscular Disorders of Infancy, Childhood, and Adolescence.
 Elsevier; 2015:243-273. doi:10.1016/b978-0-12-417044-5.00014-7

-The information herein on "Sciatic Nerve Branches" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Sciatic Nerve Branches" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.